 5. Periodically check your credit reports.
 The three major collection agencies (Experian, Equifax and TransUnion) are legally required to provide you with a free credit report each year.
 Take advantage of this service and review the reports.
 Correct any errors and use this report to monitor your accounts for any potential identity theft.

 The bottom line: be smart when handling your personal information.
 Don’t get caught off guard by identity theft, especially by being careless.
 If you think you are a victim of a tax scam, alert the IRS right away and go to identitytheft.gov for more information.
-If you have any additional questions, please contact us.
+If you have any additional questions about tax scams, please contact us.